CiscoTestAutomation/getting-started/develop-guide/writescripts/writepythonscript.rst

 #.
 Import the functionality that you need from Python, |pyATS|, and the |library|.
 For a description of the more commonly used functionality that you might want to import, see the topic `Useful Libraries <https://pubhub.devnetcloud.com/media/genie-docs/docs/userguide/utils/index.html#useful-libraries>`_.

-   Remember that you always need to load the :term:`testbed YAML file`.
+   Remember that you always need to load the :term:`Testbed YAML file`.

     .. code-block:: python